Skip to main content

 Postgraduate Research Studentships

-Check our Current PhD Projects page for details of our PhD projects for each Centre.
+Check our Current PhD Projects page for details of our PhD projects in each Centre.

 The main sources of PhD studentship funding opportunities: